sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #3.
 Adding /action to the PATH /action
 #4.
 Creating a script that counts the number of directories in the path
 #5.
 Creating a variable that lists all environmental variables
+#6.
+See all variables: local, environment and functions